-Short of getting a CT scan or a MRI, it is hard to know for sure.
-If the waist of your pants is getting tighter over time, and you are unable to pinch more fat, it probably reflects increasing intra-abdominal fat.
+Short of getting a CT scan or MRI, it is hard to know for sure, but there are some indications.
+For example, if the waist of your pants is getting tighter over time, and you are unable to pinch more fat, it probably reflects increasing intra-abdominal fat.

 In a recent study at the Fred Hutchinson Cancer Research Center in Seattle, 172 people who exercised moderately for a year lost up to 16 percent of their intra-abdominal fat.
-One group performed 45 minutes of cardiovascular exercise on a treadmill or stationery bicycle three days a week, plus at home exercises, mostly brisk walking, two days a week.
+One group performed 45 minutes of cardiovascular exercise on a treadmill or stationery bicycle three days a week.
+They also did at home exercises, mostly brisk walking, two days a week.
 A weekly one-hour stretching class was the other group's main form of exercise.

 Small but steady fat losses should be your game plan for losing as well as preventing intra-abdominal fat.

 Just commit yourself to doing a moderate activity (preferably one that you enjoy!) on a regular basis.
-Swimming, for example, is a great cardiovascular exercise that also happens to be a great fat-burner.
+Walking is an extremely popular means of exercise.
+Swimming is a great cardiovascular exercise that also happens to be a great fat-burner.
 It is easy on the joints and unlikely to leave you with sore muscles or injuries.

 Disclaimer: The material on this Web site is not intended to replace advice from your doctor or fitness professional.
 Please consult with your physician before beginning any fitness program or fat or weight reduction program.
 FitnessandFreebies.com takes no responsibility for individual results, or any claim made by a third party.